This is my story about how I soothed my terribly red face in a very unusual way.

 Since then, I've continued to work on my health and my skin.

-What I Did to Get Rid of Rosacea
+What I Did to Soothe My Red Face

-The HCL was a great help for me, but there are other things that are helpful for healing from the inside out.
+The HCL was a great help for me, but there are other things that have been helpful for me as I have worked on my overall health doing the following.

-- Increasing digestibility of foods (see How to De-Gas Beans too)
+- Increased Digestibility of foods (see How to De-Gas Beans too)

-- Dietary Changes (esp. avoid sugar, refined foods, dairy and gluten)
+- Made Dietary Changes (you might wish to avoid sugar, refined foods, dairy and gluten)

-- Strengthen immune system (I have been healing adrenal fatigue and doing metal detox)
+- Strengthened My Immune System (I personally have been working on addressing adrenal fatigue and heavy metal issues)

-- Gentle, natural skin care (like my Do It Yourself Soothing Jojoba Skin Cleanser.
+- Started Using Gentle, Safer Skin Care (like my Do It Yourself Soothing Jojoba Skin Cleanser.

 I actually wore a scarf with pink in it a few weeks ago and was told by a friend how nice it looked :-).

-Now, wearing pink or red is not my goal.
+So wearing pink or red is not my goal, but it sure feels nice to be able to wear these colors and not feel self-conscious.
 What I truly hope is that this information can help you or someone you love.

 Other related posts: